cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 **DCP problems.**
-In DPP, an expression is said to be parameter-affine if it does not involve variables and is affine in its parameters, and it is variable-free if it does not have variables.
+In DPP, an expression is said to be parameter-affine if it does not involve variables and is affine in its parameters, and it is parameter-free if it does not have parameters.
 DPP introduces two restrictions to DCP:

 1. Under DPP, all parameters are classified as affine, just like variables.
 2. Under DPP, the product of two expressions is affine when